conorh/cap_server_configs/README.md

 Simplest possible way to manage, deploy and version your server configuration files (nginx, mysql, apache etc.) in your repository.

-Store your configuration files in config/servers/some.server.com/ or a subdirectory.
-Each configuration file then contains a line with the location of the file on that server:
+Store your configuration files in config/servers/some.server.com/.
+The hostname reported by the server when you do 'hostname' should exactly match the name of the directory.
+Each configuration file should contain the location of the file on that server on a line like this:

      # location: /etc/my.cnf

      ... rest of configuration file

 The capistrano task server_configs:replace then compares the remote file at that location to the local file.
 If it has changed it replaces the remote file and runs a restart command, also specified in the configuration file:

     # restart: sudo /etc/init.d/mysql restart